 are not the only ones who know about the incredible benefits of the deadlift.

-So it is no wonder that meeting the Army ACFT deadlift standards is the first fitness requirement of the six ACFT test events.
+So it is no wonder that meeting the Army fitness test deadlift standard is the first requirement of the six ACFT events.

 You don’t need a gym membership to prepare for the ACFT.
 You can just be a parent.
 Train for the deadlift by picking up your misbehaving child after they go dead weight when they don’t want to get in the car. pic.twitter.com/QSoA2lVn2Q